From: John Conover <john@email.johncon.com>

 fragment is an iterated search-for-solution algorithm that initially

-assumes a root of 0.5, uses
+assumes a root of 0.5

 tsrunmagnitude